nkrgit/Deep-Q-Networks-RL/README.md

   1. Position of the car along the x-axis
   2. Velocity of the car
 * Reward:
-  * 0: if it takes step towards the goal.
+  * 0: if it takes a step towards the goal.
-  * -1: if it takes step that isn't towards the goal
+  * -1: if it takes a step that isn't towards the goal
 * Initial State:
   * The position of the car is assigned a uniform random value in [-0.6, -0.4].
 The starting velocity of the car is always 0.